tmobile/magentaA11y/_checklist-web/listbox-autocomplete.md

 ### Semantic input with datalist autocomplete

-This simple example illustrates all the functionality of a listbox with inline autocomplete.
+- This simple example illustrates all the functionality of a listbox with inline autocomplete.
+- Note: `datalist` is not currently supported in Safari, but is included in the newest Safari Technology Preview

 {% highlight html %}
 {% include /examples/input-text-autocomplete.html %}